selfiens/property-alias/README.md

  *              ^
  *              |
  *      This is how you define an alias to "$foo".
- *      Any valid PHP identifier will work, such as $한글 */ class MyClass {
+ *      Valid PHP identifiers will work, including UTF-8 $한글.
+ */
+ class MyClass {
     use \Selfiens\PropertyAliasTrait;